Israel plans to retake Gaza City, escalating the war with Hamas and fueling worries for hostages

 Netanyahu had signaled plans for even broader war

-An expanded offensive could widen discord between Israel and international powers, which have intensified criticism of the war amid reports of famine in Gaza but largely stopped short of concrete action.
-Australia and the United Kingdom urged Israel to reconsider.
+An expanded offensive could widen discord between Israel and international powers, which have stepped up criticism of the war amid mounting shock over media reports showing starvation.

-Israel's “decision to further escalate its offensive in Gaza is wrong,” British Prime Minister Keir Starmer said in a statement.
-“It will only bring more bloodshed. ...
-Both parties must step away from the path of destruction.”
+Britain urged Israel to reconsider, and Germany said it would not authorize the export of military equipment that could be used in Gaza until further notice.

+“The even harsher military action by the Israeli army in the Gaza Strip, approved by the Israeli Cabinet last night, makes it increasingly difficult for the German government to see how these goals will be achieved,” Chancellor Friedrich Merz said.

-Tensions could rise further if Netanyahu follows through on the more sweeping plans to take control of the entire territory.
+Tensions could rise further if Netanyahu follows through on the more sweeping plans to take control of the entire territory, two decades after Israel’s unilateral withdrawal from the strip.

+Asked in the interview with Fox News ahead of the Security Cabinet meeting if Israel would “take control of all of Gaza,” Netanyahu replied: “We intend to, in order to assure our security, remove Hamas there.”
+He added that Israel did not intend to “keep it.”

 Israel's current plan, announced after the Security Cabinet met through Thursday night, stopped short of that, and may be aimed in part at pressuring Hamas to accept a ceasefire on Israel's terms.